 Title Insurance for Your Peace of Mind

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complex problems define "Defective title" or "Clouded Title."
-The title insurance company will discover these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.
+Many other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company misses them.

 U.S.A.
 Lending, Inc. can walk you through the pitfalls of getting a mortgage.
-Give us a call at 305-967-7200.
+Call us: 305-967-7200.